Ken Hancock: Ipswich Town

+Tottenham Hotspur

+Hancock played just six league and cup games for Bill Nicholson's "Spurs" in 1969–70 and 1970–71.
+He worked as Pat Jennings's deputy whilst Barry Daines and Terry Lee were still learning the game.
+He played one North London derby game against Arsenal at Highbury, keeping three clean sheets in his six games in all competitions.
+He left White Hart Lane and moved on to Bury in July 1971.

+Later career

+Hancock was signed as a replacement for Neil Ramsbottom, though he would soon lose his first-team place to John Forrest.
+He played 35 Fourth Division games for the "Shakers" in 1971–72 and 1972–73 under the stewardship of Allan Brown and then Tom McAnearney.
+He then left Gigg Lane and later played Northern Premier League football for Stafford Rangers and Northwich Victoria.
+Former teammate Roy Sproson tried to bring him back to Port Vale, though no comeback was forthcoming as Hancock had already received his provident fund payout and could not re-sign for a Football League club.

 Coaching career

-After retiring as a player he returned to Port Vale in July 1975 as a part-time coach under the management of Roy Sproson.
+After retiring as a player, he returned to Port Vale in July 1975 as a part-time coach under the management of Roy Sproson.
 He moved on to Cheshire County League side Leek Town as a manager in 1978, later serving as club chairman.
 He also sat on the Leek and Moorland League management committee.
 He co-founded Port Vale's Ex-Players Association with former teammate John Poole.

 Style of play

 Former teammate Roy Sproson described him as: "strong in dealing with crosses, quick reactions and a fine kicker of the ball".
 He went on to describe a save in an FA Cup tie with Sunderland as one where "[he] turned in mid-air and managed to push the ball round the post in what still rates as the most fantastic save I have seen to this day."

-He also had the ability to drop-kick the ball into the opposition penalty area.
+He could also drop-kick the ball into the opposition penalty area.

+Later life and death

+Hancock returned to North Staffordshire after his playing career ended.
+He worked in the building and textile industries, in maintenance, and as a television extra.
+He was a passionate fan of the opera, photography, painting, bird-watching, natural history and the guitar.
+He was diagnosed with dementia in 2016.

+Hancock died on 27 April 2025, at the age of 87.
+He was survived by his wife of 64 years, Julia, as well as son Paul and daughter Shelby.